 Concurrency

 ⚠️ The concurrency approach of Hylo is still under design.
-This document only present our current plans.
+This document only presents our current plans.
 Anything is still subject to change.

 Principles